 The City now has a pharmaceutical collection/disposal box located inside City Hall at 7822 Walker Street, La Palma.
 The pharmaceutical collection box can accept all non-controlled pharmaceutical medicines, including expired or unneeded over-the-counter medications.
 The box is provided as a free service to La Palma residents so they can conveniently and properly dispose of these items.
 For more information about La Palma’s pharmaceutical disposal box, please call (714) 690-3337.

-Household Hazardous Waste (Paints, Oils, Cleaning Products, etc.)
+Household Waste (Paints, Oils, Cleaning Products, Carpet, etc.)

 Residents can dispose of most household hazardous waste products at one of the regional household hazardous waste disposal sites sponsored by the County of Orange.
 The closest site is located at 1071 N. Blue Gum Street , Anaheim, near the junction of the 91 and 57 freeways.
 For more information regarding the County's household hazardous waste disposal program, visit www.oclandfills.com